drwadu/old_fasb/README.md

 `?n` we enumerate all the remaining solutions.
 There are 8 possible solutions.

-The default navigation mode is counting facets, by means of which we can check by which amount the "event" of having seen a ball in a cup (e.g.: `saw(b,1)` standing for a blue ball in cup 1) reduces uncertainty.
-Such an event is essentially a facet `saw(X,Y)`saying we say a ball with color X in cup Y. Which facets of these kind remain in the current sub-space?
+The default navigation mode is counting facets, by means of which we can check by which amount the "event" of having seen a ball in a cup (e.g.: `saw(1,b)` standing for a blue ball in cup 1) reduces uncertainty.
+Such an event is essentially a facet `saw(X,Y)`saying we say a ball with color Y in cup X. Which facets of these kind remain in the current sub-space?
 Query `?fs` reveals the options.
 Inspecting their facet-counting weights by query `?w`, we can observe that each facet reduces uncertainty more than others.
 In particular, we see